The Real Plumbing

 Roughly 90 percent of land plants form mycorrhizal partnerships with specific fungi.
 The relationship is one of the most successful symbioses in biology — older than land plants themselves; the partnership is in some sense how plants became land plants in the first place.

-Here’s the trade: the plant produces sugar through photosynthesis.
+Here is the trade.
+The plant produces sugar through photosynthesis.
 It allocates some of that sugar to its roots, which leak it into the soil.
 Mycorrhizal fungi colonize the root surface and interior and consume that sugar.
 In return, the fungal hyphae — thread-thin filaments that can extend meters from a plant’s root zone — collect water and nutrients (especially phosphorus) and feed them back into the plant’s vascular system.

 In drought, this is the difference between a plant wilting and a plant continuing to function.
 A plant with a robust mycorrhizal partner has, effectively, an entire second water-acquisition system.